Timothy C. Hain, MD

 Motion sickness is sometimes associated with prolonged vestibular responses

 (Hoffer et al. 2003).
 Motion sickness immunity is generally found in persons with absent vestibular responses (William James; Cheung et al. 1991).
+There is also less motion sickness in patients with vestibular loss (Paillard et al, 2013).

 Age is probably not a large factor in motion sickness (Cheung and Money, 1992) although children below the age of 2 are said to be immune.
 They happily vomit.
 In our practice, the only substantial age effect seems to be in women who are experiencing migraines.